stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 #### Dictionary

-A Web IDL dictionary defines a Javascript object with an associated set of read / write attributes.
+A Web IDL dictionary defines a JavaScript object with an associated set of read / write attributes.
 A dictionary's type cannot easily be inspected at runtime, therefore they come without implementations of `SafeCast`.